dediane/42_Inception/Readme.md

 A docker container image is a lightweight, sandlestone exectutable package of software that includes everything needed to run an application.

+The key difference between the docker Dockerfile and docker-compose is that the docker Dockerfile describes how to build Docker images, while docker-compose is used to run Docker containers.

+# Difference between Vm and Docker

+Virtual machines have host OS and the guest OS inside each VM.
+Guest OS can be any OS, like Linux or Windows, irrespective of host OS.
+Virtual machines are needed if the applications or services required to run on different OS.

+Docker containers host on a single physical server with a host OS, which shares among them.
+Sharing the host OS between containers makes them light and increases the boot time.
+Docker containers are considered suitable to run multiple applications over a single OS kernel.

 ![](https://cloudacademy.com/wp-content/uploads/2019/10/Docker-vs..png)

 # Create new user